sequana/sequana_pipetools/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.3.1     * comment the prin_newest_version, which is too slow
 0.3.0     * stable release
 0.2.6     * previous new feature led to overhead of a few seconds with --help
             in this version, we include it only when using --version